unimined/JvmDowngrader/README.md

 Some people think that shading would mean they're bound by the stricter GPL license.
 I don't belive this to be the case.

-For the purpose of Licensing, the produced jar from this task should be considered a "Combined Work", as it contains the original code from the input jar and the shaded code from jvmdowngrader's api.
+For the purpose of Licensing, the produced jar from this task, or the downgrading task, should be considered a "Combined Work", as it contains the original code from the input jar and the shaded code from jvmdowngrader's api.

-And this does mean that you shouldn't need to use the *exact* same license, as long as you comply with section 4 of the LGPL.
+And this does, usually, mean that you shouldn't need to use the *exact* same license.
-Running this tool, should be a thing the end-user is capable of doing, thus section 6.a should be satisfied as long as your project provides the pre-shaded jar as well, or alternatively provides source code to build said jar, or the post-shaded jar.
+Running this tool, should be a thing the end-user is capable of doing, thus section 6.a should be satisfied as long as your project provides the unshaded/undowngraded jar as well, or alternatively provides source code to build said jar, or the post-shaded jar.

 ## Runtime Downgrading